-We are providing two public data sets for the purposes of activity and object recognition.
+We are providing three public data sets for the purposes of activity and object recognition.

 The first data set (cooking) is dedicated to explore methods for the recognition of human everyday activities in realistic scenarios.
 In this case we capture the human motions during two cooking scenarios.
 The uniqueness of our proposed data set is that the human motions were captured using three external cameras and two egocentric cameras.